 AASB 119 Employee Benefits requires the use of the yield on long-term Commonwealth Government bonds as the discount rate in the measurement of the long service leave liability.
-The yield on long-term Commonwealth Government bonds for 2022 is 3.5%.
+The yield on long-term Commonwealth Government bonds for 2023 is 4% (2022: 3.5).

-The actuarial assessment performed by DTF applied a salary inflation rate of 2.5% for the long service leave liability.
+The actuarial assessment performed by DTF has increased the salary inflation rate to 3.5% (2.5%:2022) for the long service leave liability.